Favourited 409 times

 Boone is a rich center of Appalachian culture made manifest mostly through local crafts and, traditional, bluegrass and gospel music.
 Great music is not hard to find.
 There is a old time music jam in town on Thursday nights - non-musicians are welcome.
 Square and contra dancing are possibilities.
 I'm not from the area but would love to share my heritage through food and story telling.

 I can teach vermiculture, making biochar, residential energy efficiency, small engine repair, knot tying and kayaking on mild rivers.
-Vermicompost and biochar are the best soil amendments.
+Vermicompost and biochar are among the best soil amendments.
 I'm also very familiar with raising black soldier fly larvae for chicken, hog and fish feed.

 I make the biochar by burning scrap wood from our land clearing and cabin building in an oxygen controlled environment - it is carbon negative and does extremely little to pollute the air.
 It enhances the soil and doesn't need to be replaced for hundreds of years.
 Meanwhile it sequesters carbon in the ground.
 We'll heat our hot tub with a biochar kiln some day but meanwhile trending the fires is an enjoyable way to spend the evening.

 We're looking for help landscaping, clearing brush, splitting firewood, trail building, putting in drainage lines, cutting and moving tree limbs and collecting rocks for a patio.
 Other interesting projects include installing a wood-fired, spring fed, hot tub down by the river, burning brush to make biochar and prepping land for a wildflower meadow.
 Most land clearing will be with a gas-powered brush cutter/weed eater.
 There will be some cutting downed trees.